zainabaltahoo/website/content/en/slides/350/django-forms/index.md

   - Can Auto generate forms based on models definition
 - Manages security of forms
   - Data submission in web apps is very risky
-  - Tries to prevent exploits and modification
+  - Tries to prevent exploits such as sql injection, XSS, and CSRF attacks
+- Handle input validation

 ---